Superadiabatic dynamical density functional study of Brownian hard-spheres in time-dependent external potentials: Introduction

 The simplest generalization of DFT to treat nonequilibrium Brownian systems is known as the dynamical density functional theory (DDFT).
 In analogy with equilibrium DFT there are two operationally distinct, but formally equivalent, variations of DDFT.
-While both of these are based on the assumption that the two-body density is instantaneously equilibrated to that of the one-body density, they differ in how this `adiabatic approximation' is implemented.
-Within standard DDFT the dynamics of the one-body density are driven by the gradient of a local chemical potential \cite{Evans79,Marconi98,ArcherEvansDDFT}, whereas the force-DDFT involves explicit integration of the adiabatic two-body density to obtain the average interaction force at each time-step \cite{tschopp3}.
+While both of these are based on the assumption that the nonequilibrium two-body density can be represented by the equilibrium two-body density corresponding to the instantaneous nonequilibrium one-body density, they differ in how this `adiabatic approximation' is implemented.

+Within standard DDFT the dynamics of the one-body density are driven by the gradient of the one-body direct correlation function \cite{Evans79,Marconi98,ArcherEvansDDFT}, whereas the force-DDFT involves explicit integration of the adiabatic two-body density to obtain the average interaction force at each time-step \cite{tschopp3}.
 Although these approaches often yield qualitatively reasonable results, they are not quantitatively reliable and can break down completely in situations for which the time-evolution of the microstructure involves strongly correlated particle motion \cite{Marconi98,biglongreview}.

 Very recently a first-principles superadiabatic-DDFT has been developed and implemented \cite{tschopp4}.
 This new approach yields the leading order correction to the adiabatic approximation by explicitly addressing the nonequilibrium dynamics of the inhomogeneous two-body density.
 The improved resolution provided by the two-body correlations allows for a more realistic description of structural relaxation in strongly interacting systems.
 Superadiabatic-DDFT does not involve an explicit memory kernel, but rather encodes the history of the system into the current values of the one- and two-body density.
 The time-evolution of these quantities is determined by the simultaneous solution of a pair of coupled, time-local differential equations.
 By identifying the one- and two-body density as relevant variables the superadiabatic-DDFT enables a self-contained, autonomous description of many-body Brownian dynamics, which captures the dominant physical processes in the system.
 Explicit treatment of the inhomogeneous two-body density provides detailed information about the internal structure of the fluid, from which integrated quantities such as the stress tensor \citep{Irving_Kirkwood,AerovKrueger} or one-body current can be calculated at any point of the time-evolution.